BlackBerry has crazy high ambitions for the premium phone market. Well, crazy for BlackBerry

 "It doesn't have to be a niche business," he said.
 "I would not be satisfied with market share in premium (phones) that is sub-1 percent forever."

-That's exactly where it is, with Neil Shah, an analyst at Counterpoint Research, estimating that BlackBerry sold just 170,000 phones in the fourth quarter.
+That's exactly where it is.
+Neil Shah, an analyst at Counterpoint Research, estimates that BlackBerry sold just 170,000 phones in the fourth quarter.
 With the total market for premium phones (defined as above $400) estimated at 320 million units last year, Shah said BlackBerry Mobile would have to sell at least 10 million units a year, or 2 to 3 million per quarter.

 "That looks difficult for now," he said.